osmarks/website/blog/other-stuff.md

 ---
 I'm excluding music from this because music preferences seem to be even more varied between the people I interact with than other preferences.
 Obviously this is just material *I* like; you might not like it, which isn't really my concern - this list is primarily made to bring to people's attention media they might like but have not heard of.
-Enjoy the newly reformatted version of this list, with my slightly opaque organizational scheme and possibly incorrectly sorted lists.
+Enjoy the newly reformatted version of this list, with my slightly opaque organizational scheme and manually sorted lists.

 ## Writing

 ### 12 Miles Below

-[12 Miles Below](https://www.royalroad.com/fiction/42367/12-miles-below/) is an ongoing webserial (I am not fully caught up or close to it yet) with intelligent and well-written characters and a quirky setting.
+[12 Miles Below](https://www.royalroad.com/fiction/42367/12-miles-below/) is an ongoing webserial (I am not fully caught up or close to it yet) with (somewhat) intelligent and well-written characters and a quirky setting.
 It has more grammar/spelling errors than I would like (I would like none) but most people care about this less than me.

 ### A Hero's War